QUANTUM (QUANTUM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 QUANTUM Historical Price

-According to the latest data gathered on QUANTUM live price page, the current price of QUANTUM is 0.00296USD.
+According to the latest data gathered on QUANTUM live price page, the current price of QUANTUM is 0.002886USD.
 The circulating supply of QUANTUM(QUANTUM) is

 In the past 24 hours, QUANTUM has shown a price movement of